mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 **Logistics**

-* The Mid-Interview Sync will be pre-scheduled to occur after the last mid-interviewer completes.
+* The Mid-Interview Sync will be pre-scheduled to occur after the last Mid-Interviewer completes.
 * If there are multiple candidates for the same role, the sync may be scheduled after all candidates have gone through the last mid-interviewer.
 * If you are an interviewer and cannot make the scheduled sync, please make sure to submit complete feedback in Lever ahead of the scheduled sync.